 No one wants someone else’s beliefs forced on them, but is it possible we can become so eager to take offense and to assume intent that we perceive every expression of a different opinion as a point to be argued?

-Whether we hear “your soul is important to me” or “you’re going to hell” is often a choice that makes a difference in how we respond.
+Whether we choose to hear “your soul is important to me” or “you’re going to hell” is often a decision (sometimes unconscious) that makes a difference in how we respond.
 We can say “I disagree” instead of “you’re wrong!”
 We can listen.
 And if we believe it’s a matter of life or death, our most convincing evidence may be how we love.